The Best Times to Day Trade the Stock Market

 The Final Word

 Based on these parameters, there's little need to day trade for more than four hours a day, from 8:30 to 11:30 a.m. then perhaps from 3 to 4 p.m.
-EST. If you're choosing only one hour to trade, 9:30 to 10:30 is typically the best slot, providing the most opportunity.
+ET.
+If you're choosing only one hour to trade, 9:30 to 10:30 is typically the best slot, providing the most opportunity.

 Premarket trading before the official 9:30 a.m. open isn't for everyone, so your trading day will max out at about three hours if you only trade after the opening bell.

 The goal is to maximize your gains in the shortest amount of time.
 Trade for two to three hours and you'll likely find that you perform better than if you had traded all day.
-The biggest and fastest moves occur during certain hours, maximizing efficiency, and the longer you trade, the more mentally fatigued you'll become, increasing the chance that you'll make mistakes and lose money.

 Less is more.
 Establish the trading hours that work best with your strategies or build a strategy around a specific time of day, then stick to it.